 KENICHI YAMAMOTO AND THE CHATTER MARKS FROM HELL: THE MAZDA ROTARY ENGINE

 As elegant and straightforward as it seemed on paper, Toyo Kogyo engineers quickly discovered that the rotary engine had many serious problems.
-At the time the license agreement was approved, even NSU had yet to build a truly production-ready engine and the early single-rotor prototypes suffered a very rough idle and prodigious oil consumption.
+At the time the license agreement was approved, even NSU had yet to build a truly production-ready engine, and the early single-rotor prototypes suffered a very rough idle and prodigious oil consumption.
 Cooling was also problematic and the gap in the water jacket around each spark plug housing produced thermal stresses that would eventually crack the rotor housing.

 The biggest problems, however, were with the complex apex and corner seals at each rotor tip.
-Those seals were responsible for maintaining compression and segregating exhaust gases from the intake charge, but they experienced considerable stress from the combustion process, limiting their useful life; when the seals wore out, the engine suffered dramatic power loss.
+Those seals were responsible for maintaining compression and segregating exhaust gases from the intake charge, but they experienced considerable stress from the combustion process, limiting their useful life.
+When the seals wore out, the engine suffered dramatic power loss.
 Few of the early tip seals had anything approaching an acceptable lifespan, usually failing after less than 200 hours of operation.
 Harder materials lasted longer, but exacerbated another problem: the tendency of the apex seals to leave vicious “chatter marks” on the inner surface of the rotor housing.
-During the first two years of development Toyo Kogyo reportedly scrapped hundreds, if not thousands of ruined test engines.
+During the first two years of development, Toyo Kogyo reportedly scrapped hundreds if not thousands of ruined test engines.

-Although the Japanese engineers were progressing more quickly than their NSU counterparts were in some areas, the development process was undoubtedly expensive and Toyo Kogyo might well have given up had it not been for the determination of Tsuneji Matsuda.
+Although the Japanese engineers were progressing more quickly than their NSU counterparts were in some areas, the development process was undoubtedly expensive, and Toyo Kogyo might well have given up had it not been for the determination of Tsuneji Matsuda.
 The story among company employees was that the normally implacable Matsuda had actually kowtowed before Toyo Kogyo’s principal financiers while pleading for the resources to continue the rotary project.
 Whether or not that was true, Matsuda made it clear that he considered the rotary the key to the company’s survival — a commitment that eventually won over even one of the engine’s harshest internal critics, engineer Kenichi Yamamoto.

 Yamamoto, born in Kumamoto in September 1922, had received a degree in mechanical engineering in 1944 from the prestigious Imperial University in Tokyo.
-Conscripted after graduation, he had been commissioned as a naval lieutenant and sent to work with Kawanishi Aircraft at the naval works in Tsuchiura, where he was eventually assigned to work on kamikaze aircraft.
-When the war ended, jobs for skilled engineers were scarce and Yamamoto ended up as an assembly line worker at the Mazda plant in Hiroshima, which had only recently reopened after being damaged in the American atomic attack.
+Conscripted after graduation, he had been commissioned as a naval lieutenant and sent to work with Kawanishi Aircraft at the firm’s naval works in Tsuchiura, where he was eventually assigned to work on kamikaze aircraft.
+When the war ended, jobs for skilled engineers were scarce, so Yamamoto ended up as an assembly line worker at the Mazda plant in Hiroshima, which had only recently reopened after being damaged in the American atomic attack.
 Yamamoto’s articulateness and technical drawing skills (which he had continued to practice) did not go unnoticed, however, so a few years later he was transferred him to engine development, working on the design of Toyo Kogyo’s first OHV engine.

 By his own account, Yamamoto was not pleased when the company licensed the rotary engine in 1961.
 He considered the rotary conceptually sound, but he was all too aware of the many pitfalls facing any new engine design and saw the whole project as a boondoggle and a waste of resources.
 Given those doubts, one can imagine his reaction when he learned in April 1963 that he had been reassigned to lead the new Rotary Engine Research Department.